 My work is rooted in the belief that death deserves honesty, care, and respect.
-I support people in exploring their wishes, values, and care preferences, while offering steady presence and guidance throughout the dying process.
+I support people in exploring their wishes, values, and care preferences, while offering steady presence and guidance throughout the end-of-life journey and dying process.
 Whether through advance care planning, legacy work, or education, my role is to create a space where death is approached with intention rather than fear.

 I bring over a decade of experience in end-of-life care in Maryland and currently work in hospice as a licensed clinical social worker in the home-care setting.
 I am also trained as a death doula through the Going with Grace End of Life Training Program.